29jm/Chloggr/README.md

 Features
 ========

-You're a blue cube, and you seek revenge over the evil red cube!
+You're a blue happy cube, and you seek revenge over the evil red cube!
 The red cube has strategies and allies to escape you, beware

 Todo list
 =========

 * Make info page
-* Sound
+* SFX

 Authors
 =======

 Johan Manuel - Javscript
 gabs1234 - HTML/CSS/Javascript animations